inijones/Serialization_and_http/README.md

 # Serialization_and_http

-Learning about Flutter Serialization and HTTP connection with internet
+A series of flutter folder used to learn an practice Flutter Learning about Flutter Serialization and HTTP connection with internet